The List: The Top 5 Media Center Programs for Linux (2013)

 - Netlflix and Amazon do exist via Blucop repository (Edit: possibly outdated/broken now), but to the naive, who would even know?

 - Plugins that sometimes don’t work (linux)

-- Can be tougher to install for non-Ubuntu users
+- Can be tougher to install and configure for non techno nerds

 - pretty sleek interface